BMW X3 review

 Front space

 Each front door has a decent-sized bin and the glovebox is no mere token effort.
 The front armrest lifts to reveal a generous cubbyhole, while in front of the gear selector you’ll find what BMW calls its "jewellery box".
-It’s a slightly misleading name as the jewellery bit refers to the LED light strip that surrounds what is essentially a big tray that contains a wireless phone-charger
+It’s a slightly misleading name as the jewellery bit refers to the LED light strip that surrounds what is essentially a big tray containing a wireless phone-charger.

 Rear space